Te000/OldSchoolGame/README.md

 # OldSchoolGame
-Using C++ and DosBox for a fun class project back when I was in Mexico.
+Using C++ and DosBox for a fun project back when I was in Mexico.
 How much more old school can you get than this?

 # Installing DosBox
 Follow the steps here to install: https://www.instructables.com/id/How-to-use-DOSBox-for-Beginners/